11.md

 #define XXX_CREATE 2

 The reason is that the enum is known to the compiler and may be included into debug symbols.
-So, when debugging, you might, if the compiler/debugger support it, see XXX_LIST instead of just 0.
-In the latter case, as the compiler only sees the numbers when compiling the code (macros were replaced by numbers in teh preprocessor phase), you will never see any symbolic names.
+So, when debugging, you might, if the compiler/debugger supports it, see XXX_LIST instead of just 0.
+In the latter case, as the compiler only sees the numbers when compiling the code (macros were replaced by numbers in the preprocessor phase), you will never see any symbolic names.
 So, seeing the symbols instead of common numbers 0 or 1 is really helping.

 🔧 Convert the binary tree implementation to use enum to store the data type.